arangodb/arangodb/Documentation/UserManual/FirstStepsArangoDB.md

-      --javascript.check <string>                syntax check code Javascript code from file --javascript.execute <string>              execute Javascript code from file --javascript.execute-string <string>       execute Javascript code from string --javascript.modules-path <string>         one or more directories separated by semi-colons --javascript.package-path <string>         one or more directories separated by semi-colons --javascript.startup-directory <string>    startup paths containing the JavaScript files --javascript.unit-tests <string>           do not start as shell, run unit tests instead --jslint <string>                          do not start as shell, run jslint instead
+      --javascript.check <string>                syntax check code Javascript code from file --javascript.execute <string>              execute Javascript code from file --javascript.execute-string <string>       execute Javascript code from string --javascript.startup-directory <string>    startup paths containing the JavaScript files --javascript.unit-tests <string>           do not start as shell, run unit tests instead --jslint <string>                          do not start as shell, run jslint instead